keepthrifty/keepthrifty.github.io/_posts/2016-07-14-experience-or-stuff.md

 # We All Can Benefit From Both #

-Earlier I said that I wouldn't take a [ridiculous TV][tv-link] over going on our road trip.
+Earlier I said that I wouldn't take a ridiculous TV over going on our road trip.

 But what about a different example?
 Would I take a new laptop over a week by myself in New York City?